BradKentAllen/voyager2/v2_DOCS/voyager_setup.md

 gpiozero	# to install:  sudo pip3 install python3-gpiozero

 # the following software is most likely not there and needs installed:
-sudo pip3 install smbus
-sudo pip3 install pytz
-sudo apt-get install -y i2c-tools
+sudo pip3 install smbus  # required for I2C device bus sudo pip3 install pytz  # timezone support including within voyager packages sudo apt-get install -y i2c-tools  # primarily to use this commend to see all I2C devices and their addresses: i2cdetect -y 1

 # with some machines we will use pigpio (primarily for machines with servos).
 You will need to enable a daemon for this to run:
 sudo systemctl enable pigpiod